-- Left Soft Key = [Erase]. - Right Soft Key (Options).

-Replies to the sender's address of Reply

-the received message.

-Forward Forwards a received message to

-other destination address(es).
+- Left Soft Key 📼 [Erase]. - Right Soft Key 📼 [Options]. - Reply Replies to the sender's address of the received message. - Forward Forwards a received message to other destination address(es).

-Lock/Unlock Locks or unlocks the selected message.
-Locked messages cannot be deleted by the Erase Inbox and address included in the received message into your Contacts.
+- Lock/Unlock Locks or unlocks the selected message.
+Locked messages cannot be deleted by the Erase Inbox and Erase All functions. - Add To Contacts Stores the callback number, email address, and numbers from the address included in the received message into your Contacts. - Erase Inbox Erases all unlocked messages stored in the Inbox. - Message Info Checks the received message information. - 4.
+Press or [REPLY] to reply the message in .